Wine Regions: Old, New & Emerging Regions Around The World

 These regions often have unique characteristics that allow them to produce distinctive styles of wine.

-They may have favourable climates, specific soil types, or a combination of factors that contribute to the production of exceptional wines.
+They may have favorable climates, specific soil types, or a combination of factors that contribute to the production of exceptional wines.

 Examples of up-and-coming wine regions are: